 The Available balance window displays the amount of both currencies (base and quote) available on your balance, already taking into account the deduction of 5%, which is reserved to cover any trading fees charged by the exchange.

-📑 Note: The balance of the quote and the base currency will change during the bot's work, since both buy and sell orders will be executed.
-Depending on which way the price goes, the open orders of your bot may have more base or more quote currency than it had originally.
+📑 Note: The balance of the quote and the base currency will change during the bot's work since both buy and sell orders will be executed.
+Depending on which way the price goes, the open orders of your bot may have more base or more quote currency than it had initially.

 Backtest allows you to evaluate the bot performance based on historical data of a trading pair for a selected period.
 This feature may help you understand your bot's settings and optimize them for the selected trading pair.

 To backtest your bot settings, click on the [Backtest] button.
 In the pop-up window, you will see the calculated results of the bot's work (bot profit) with the current settings for the past 30 days (by default), like in the example below.